-Flint resident Tony Roy wrote this from his prison cell at the Lakeland Correctional Facility in Coldwater, MI.
+Flint resident Tony Roy wrote this from his prison cell at the Lakeland Correctional Facility in Coldwater, Mich.
 He’s been there for eight years now, and was given the possibility of early release with parole in August of 2021 on the condition that he complete substance abuse programming.

 But since the COVID-19 pandemic began in 2020, the availability of those classes has been on and off.
 For the last three weeks, it’s been off.

 “I served my time.
 I want to come home,” Roy said.
 “They stopped the classes, and the government is doing nothing about it.”